Leommjr/DofusProtocolUpdater/README.md

 ### How to use

 To use this updater,
-call `VldbProtocolUpdater.updateManagers(File swfFile, List<VldbExportPackTaskBuilder> taskBuilders)`.
+call `VldbProtocolUpdater.updateManagers(File swfFile, List<VldbAbstractExportPackTaskBuilder> taskBuilders)`.

 swfFile should be the DofusInvoker.swf file object. <br>
-taskBuilders define the files to export, and how (at the moment, the only exportable files are "array builders", let me explain).
+taskBuilders define the files to export, and how (at the moment, the only exportable files are "id by name managers", let me explain).

-### VldbExportPackTaskBuilder
+### VldbAbstractExportPackTaskBuilder

-As I said, the only exportable files are array builders (feel free to implement any other export type yourself if needed !).
-What I call an array builder is a class with the sole purpose of managing an array, for example :
+As I said, the only exportable files are id by name managers (feel free to implement any other export type yourself if needed !).
+What I call an id by name manager is a class with the sole purpose of managing names by ids, for example :

 ![MessageReceiver](demo/message_receiver.png)

 `MessageReceiver` holds an array called `_messagesTypes`.
 They represent the network messages by their id.
-You could then export this with a `VldbExportPackTaskBuilder(String fileName, IdByNameManager manager, String arrayName)` with parameters :
+You could then export this with a `VldbIdByNameExportPackTaskBuilder(String fileName, IdByNameManager manager, String arrayName)` with parameters :
 <br>- fileName = MessageReceiver
 <br>- manager = an instance of IdByNameManager which is a sort of bidirectional Map
 <br>- arrayName = _messagesTypes

-When calling `VldbProtocolUpdater.updateManagers` with this `VldbExportPackTaskBuilder`, the manager will first be cleared then filled with the data found in the MessageReceiver class. cleared and will hold
+When calling `VldbProtocolUpdater.updateManagers` with this `VldbAbstractExportPackTaskBuilder`, the manager will first be cleared then filled with the data found in the MessageReceiver class.